 Despite that, the PLA still can’t go without a force structure and operational thinking derived from Russia and its predecessor Soviet Union, such as the sharing of joint leadership between a commanding officer and political officer of each unit at the company level and above.
 So it makes sense to use Russia’s military transformation starting from 2000 as a gauge for the current reforms of the PLA.
 Nevertheless, it is important to remember that for the Chinese leadership, the first priority is always to secure its power base.
 Although the decades-old slogan “the Party commands the gun” is still an unchanging directive for all party members to follow, what is always on the mind of every Chinese leader from the past to the present is the creed “Political power grows out of the barrel of a gun.”
 Before establishing a military capable of fighting and winning, it is more important for the Chinese leaders to make the PLA obey and respond immediately to their instructions.
 That’s the ultimate goal of the military reforms.

-Dr. Ying Yu Lin is Adjunct Associate Professor in the International Affairs& Diplomacy Program at Ming Chuan University.
+Dr. Ying Yu Lin is Adjunct Assistant Professor in the International Affairs& Diplomacy Program at Ming Chuan University.